mr-karan/store-exporter/README.md

 ### Motivation

 `store-exporter` loads SQL query file and fetches the data from DB and transforms the result in Prometheus text format.
-A lot of times, it is indesirable to add instrumentation right in your app for the following reasons:
+A lot of times, it is undesirable to add instrumentation right in your app for the following reasons:

 - Your app doesn't have any HTTP server, but to just extract metrics you've to invoke HTTP server.
 - Your app cares about being _fast_ in which case adding any external library penalises performance.